 The first offering period will begin on the date selected by our board of directors or the compensation committee and will end with the purchase date that occurs on a date selected by our compensation committee, which will be approximately months, but no more than months, after the commencement of the initial offering period.
 Subsequently, each offering period will run for month periods, with purchases occurring every six months (with offering periods expected to begin in and of each year).
 The compensation committee may establish a different duration for an offering period to be effective after the next scheduled purchase date.
 Each participant may withdraw from an offering period at any time prior to the end of an offering period.
 To the extent applicable, if the fair market value on the first day of the current offering period in which a participant is enrolled is higher than the fair market value on the first day of any subsequent offering period, we will automatically enroll such participant in the subsequent offering period.
-Any funds accumulated in a participant's account prior to the first day of such subsequent offering period, if any.
+Any funds accumulated in a participant's account prior to the first day of such subsequent offering period will be applied to the purchase of shares on the purchase date immediately prior to the first day of such subsequent offering period, if any.